yohanchatelain/fmriprep/docs/outputs.rst

    .. important::
        In order to remain agnostic to any possible subsequent analysis, *fMRIPrep* does not perform any denoising (e.g., spatial smoothing) itself.
-       The only exception to this principle is the ICA-AROMA's *non-aggressive* denoising (see below).
+       There are two exceptions to this principle (described in their corresponding sections below):

+         - ICA-AROMA's *non-aggressive* denoised outputs, and
+         - CompCor regressors, which are calculated after temporal high-pass filtering.

 Visual Reports
 --------------